MaxSensei/Pisti/README.md

 - If both the lone card and the capturing card are jacks → 20 points (Double Pişti).

 ## Scoring
-Item	Points
-Each jack	1
+- Each jack:	1
-Each ace	1
+- Each ace:	1
-2 of clubs	2
+- 2 of clubs:	2
-10 of diamonds	3
+- 10 of diamonds:	3
-Most cards captured	3
+- Most cards captured:	3
-Each Pişti	10
+- Each Pişti:	10
-Each Double Pişti (jack)	20
+- Each Double Pişti (jack):	20

-- Max base points per hand: 16 (plus any Pişti bonuses)
+Max base points per hand: 16 (plus any Pişti bonuses)

-- If teams tie in card count (26 each), the 3-point bonus is not awarded.
+If teams tie in card count (26 each), the 3-point bonus is not awarded.

 ## Winning
 - First player to 151 points wins.